This guide will cover popular Taiwanese festivals throughout various seasons. And for different types of travelers.

 Here’s a list of Taiwanese festivals by region, city, or county:

 |Pingxi Lantern Festival||Yunlin International Puppet Arts Festival||Festival Of Light|

 |Taipei Azalea Festival||International Balloon Festival||Yanshui Fireworks Festival|

 |Treasure Hill Light Festival||Yuguang Island Art Festival|

 |Fulong International Sand Sculpture Art Festival||Taiwan International Mango Festival|

 Taiwan’s Aboriginal Festivals

-The War festival, which the Tsou Tribes call Mayasvi, is a tribal festival where the people pray to the war god in hopes that the deity will protect the tribe.
+The War festival (Mayasvi) is a tribal festival where the people pray to the war god in hopes that the deity will protect the tribe.